bartongroup/RATS/vignettes/tutorial.md

 ##  [9] "tests"        "bootstrap"    "bootnum"
 ```

 1. `var_name` - The name of the variable by which the samples were grouped.
-This is a column name in the `slo$sample_to_covariates` table.
+This is a column name in the `myslo$sample_to_covariates` table.
 2. `cond_A` and `cond_B` - The names of the two groups of samples to compare.
 These are values of the column specified above.
 3. `num_replic_A` and `num_replic_B` - The number of samples in each group.
 4. `p_thresh` - The significance level at which DTU is called, applicable to both tests.